mokyen/okyensourcesoftware/docs/blog/posts/when_not_to_free_your_functions.md

 ### **Option 2: Use Member Functions**

 You could avoid free functions altogether and use member functions inside classes.
-But as I’ve discussed in previous articles, this is often unnecessary unless the function logically belongs to the class.
+However,  as I've described in my article on DMI, I am not a fan of the "everything's an object" philosophy.

 ### **Option 3: Use Descriptive Function Names**